aframevr/aframe/README.md

 Changelog
 ==========================================================================
+*0.5.0*
+- Added 'AlwaysSearch' for all controls or just the individual ones.
+Should fix stale control issues.

+*0.4.26*
+- Added launch overload for desktop to allow for System.Diagnostics.ProcessStartInfo

 *0.4.0*
 - [BREAKING CHANGE] Changed name from MainFrame to AFrame.
 - Added preliminary support for desktop automation (WPF, WIN FORMS)